Club Exco: clustering brain extreme communities from multi-channel EEG data: Clustering brain extreme communities

 \subsection{Club Exco procedure}

-The procedure for applying Club Exco follows two steps described in Algorithms~\ref{alg:clubexco} and \ref{alg:skm}.
-In addition, one may work on either the amplitudes of the original time series or the bandpass-filtered time series to study frequency-specific tail dependence behaviors between channels.
+The application of Club Exco comprises two steps delineated in Algorithms~\ref{alg:clubexco} and \ref{alg:skm}.
+Algorithm~\ref{alg:clubexco} functions as a standard preprocessing step in multivariate extreme value analysis, with the objective of identifying the pseudo-angles of extreme observations from the data.
+Algorithm~\ref{alg:skm} employs the s--$k$--m algorithm on the pseudo-angles to obtain the cluster centroids.
+Furthermore, one can choose to work with either the amplitudes of the original time series or the bandpass-filtered time series to investigate frequency-specific tail dependence patterns between channels.